kdipiet10/ParabolicMongeAmpere_2DMovingMesh/README.md

 Accepted for publication in SIAM Journal of Scientific Computing, March 2019.

-The corresponding code runs the example of the Schnakenburg Reaction Diffusion equation on a unit disk, in the regime corresponding to a splitting spot (Example
+The corresponding code runs the example of the Schnakenburg Reaction Diffusion equation on a unit disk, in the regime corresponding to a splitting spot.
+Run Schnakenburg_ReactionDiffusion.m for solving and plotting.

-It is stand alone code with no other file depedencies.
+File Dependencies:
-Temporally solves the PMA explicitly with a forward Euler and the Schankenburg with Crank-Nicolson method
+SignedDistance.m (solves the Monge-Ampere mapping for convex domain) dampednewtons.m (damped newton's method to solve a nonlinear system)